BCSTech-CordaTeam/NotaryChange/README.md

 The Cordapp we're using is based on the Yo!
 Cordapp.
 For those familiar with that cordapp, it might be helpful to note the following changes:

  - States & Flow updated so that both parties are signing participants of the YoStates.
- - Addition of a move command.
+ - Addition of a forward command.
- - Addition of a move with notary change command.
+ - Addition of a forward with notary change command.

 # More Details & Automation

 We implement this same scenario in the [ScenarioTest.kt](src/test/kotlin/com/samples/yo/ScenarioTest.kt) file, for a bit more insight into how this would look with parts of the Corda API.
-If you'd like more insight into how the actual notary change process occurs, seek out YoMoveWithNotaryChange in [Yo.kt](src/main/kotlin/com/samples/yo/Yo.kt).
+If you'd like more insight into how the actual notary change process occurs, seek out YoForwardWithNotaryChange in [Yo.kt](src/main/kotlin/com/samples/yo/Yo.kt).